feliciabergflo/diagram-generator/README.md

-# Diagram generator in C# and .NET 8
+# Diagram Generator in C# and .NET 8
 This project was developed as an assignment for the course "Programming in C#, III (DA208E)" at Malmö University.
 The primary goal of the assignment was to explore 2D graphic tools in GDI+ with Windows Forms.

 ## Overview